Change is good.

-I emigrated, left my native country and started a new life in the country of my dreams.
-Started a job opposite of what I studied for, and opposite of what I worked as in my native country.
+I emigrated, started a new life in the country of my dreams.
+Started a job opposite of what I studied and the opposite of what I worked as in my native country.
 Do not tell me that I don’t like a challenge, because I do.

-In fact, I wished I had her brain, her perfect brain full with information I so desperately need to function, to continue functioning.
+In fact, I wished I had my neurologist’s brain, her perfect brain full of information I so desperately need to function.